 The <category> tag defines the container for the conversation rule.
 Inside this container, the <pattern> tag contains the text pattern that is matched with the user’s query.
-Please note that AIML does not use regular expressions, but a custom, simplified pattern matching language where the * character matches an arbitrary sequence of characters (like .* in regular expressions).
-Let’s say our user asks the bot “Tell me about Barack Obama.”.
+Please note that AIML does not use regular expressions but a custom, simplified pattern matching language where the * character matches an arbitrary sequence of characters (like .* in regular expressions).
+Let’s say our user asks the bot “Tell me about Barack Obama.”
 The input is normalized to “TELL ME ABOUT BARACK OBAMA” by making it all uppercase and removing any punctuation.
-Now the example above “TELL ME ABOUT *” matches and the content of the <template> tag is displayed: First it prints a message “Here is some information about Barack Obama.” where <star/> is replaced by the text “Barack Obama” that matched the * in the pattern.
+Now the example above, “TELL ME ABOUT *”, matches, and the content of the <template> tag is displayed: First it prints a message “Here is some information about Barack Obama.” where <star/> is replaced by the text “Barack Obama” that matched the * in the pattern.
 Then it shows a button with the text “Click here” that redirects to the Wikipedia article of Barack Obama at https://en.wikipedia.org/wiki/Barack_Obama.

-Statistical-based techniques
+Statistics-based techniques